Hair Transplants Liverpool

 Hair growth varies by individual.
 Transplanted follicles typically enter a resting phase for approximately 12 weeks before new growth begins.
 By around six months, some new hair growth should be visible, with continued improvement over the following months.

-FUE with DHI implantation redistributes existing donor hair to thinning areas rather than generating new hair.
+FUE with Direct Hair Implantation (DHI) technique redistributes existing donor hair to thinning areas rather than generating new hair.
 The surgeon will use available donor hair to create as full an appearance as possible, especially at the front hairline and face-framing areas.

 Hair restoration can be performed at any age, but eligibility depends on individual factors, which are assessed during the welcome consultation.

-Because FUE with DHI implantation does not create linear scarring, the donor area is preserved, allowing for the possibility of more than one procedure if needed.
+Because FUE using Direct Hair Implantation technique (DHI) does not create linear scarring, the donor area is preserved, allowing for the possibility of more than one procedure if needed.
 The suitability for additional treatments is determined during a thorough assessment.

 Side effects are typically mild.
 Common effects include temporary swelling or sensitivity in the donor or recipient areas.
 Severe side effects are rare.
 The clinic provides detailed aftercare instructions to ensure a smooth recovery.